 Connelly—a 1980 graduate of the College of Journalism and Communications—is a former crime reporter for the L.A.
 Times and has written nearly 30 novels and sold more than 60 million copies.
 He is a writer and producer of the Amazon Prime TV series “Bosch,” based off his character Harry Bosch.
 Connelly’s visit kicks off the College’s new Great Storyteller series.

 Author and Pulitzer-Prize winning journalist Debbie Cenziper, B.S.
-Journalism 1992, will discuss her new book Love Wins and the fight for legalization of same-sex marriage.
+Journalism 1992, discussed her new book Love Wins and the fight for legalization of same-sex marriage.

 Cenziper is an investigative journalist with The Washington Post.
 Previously, she worked for more than five years at the Miami Herald where she received the 2007 Pulitzer Prize for local reporting for her year-long investigation of housing corruption in Miami, which led to the convictions of several developers and to a federal takeover of the county housing agency.
 In 2006, Debbie was named a Pulitzer finalist in explanatory reporting for her series exposing breakdowns in the nation’s hurricane-warning system.